 Monadnock State Park is a nearly 6,000-acre property situated in Jaffrey and Dublin, operated and managed by the New Hampshire Division of Parks and Recreation.
 The focal point of the park is the 3,165’ Mount Monadnock, also known as “Grand Monadnock.”
-Operated and staffed year-round, Mount Monadnock contains 37 hiking trails, just over 8 miles of X-C ski trails, three staffed trail entrances, and two campgrounds.
+Operated and staffed year-round, Mount Monadnock contains 37 hiking trails, just over 8 miles of cross-country ski trails, 3 staffed trail entrances, and 2 campgrounds.
 The majority of the land is owned by the Society For The Protection of New Hampshire Forests (SPNHF).
 The State of New Hampshire owns over 1,000 acres of the land and the Town of Jaffrey owns over 400 acres.
 The land owned by SPNHF and the Town of Jaffrey are leased to the State of NH for management.

 Mt.
 Monadnock has also had a continually strong tie to the arts, as its lure and imagery has been reflected and celebrated in books, poems, song, dance, photographs, paintings, drawings, and film.
 Referred to as the most noble mountain in literature, Monadnock has inspired and has been loved by the likes of Henry David Thoreau, Ralph Waldo Emerson, Nathaniel Hawthorne, H.P.
 Lovecraft, Willa Cather, and Abbott Thayer.